aavinash-nr/go-lambda-relation-mapping/readme.md

 ### Note
-- To successfully invoke create a role in IAM that gives permissionss to invoke function.
+- To invoke create a role in IAM that gives permissionss to invoke function.
 - python-function-caller and dispatcher-go-lambda are the invoke functions where we need to attach role.